 WILLIAM J. MILANI is a Member of the Firm in the Employment, Labor & Workforce Management practice of Epstein Becker Green.
 Based in New York, he heads the firm's International Employment Law group and is the Vice Chair of the firm's Board of Directors.

 Mr. Milani is actively engaged in the private practice of labor and employment law exclusively on behalf of multinational and domestic corporations, with particular experience representing clients in the financial services industry.
 He is ranked among the "Leaders in Their Field" by Chambers USA (2015 and 2016), and he has received an "AV Preeminent" Peer Review Rating by Martindale-Hubbell, signifying the highest level of professional excellence.
 In 2013, he was cited by Martindale-Hubbell and The American Lawyer as a "Top Rated Lawyer in Labor & Employment."
-He has also been selected by his peers for inclusion in The Best Lawyers in America© (2009 to 2017) in the fields of Employment Law—Management and Labor Law—Management, recommended in The Legal 500 United States (2016) for Workplace & Employment Counseling, named to the New York Metro Super Lawyers list (2011 to 2015) in the areas of Employment & Labor, and listed in PLC Which Lawyer?
+He has also been selected by his peers for inclusion in The Best Lawyers in America© (2009 to 2017) in the fields of Employment Law—Management and Labor Law—Management, recommended in The Legal 500 United States (2016) for Workplace & Employment Counseling, named to the New York Metro Super Lawyers list (2011 to 2016) in the area of Employment & Labor, and listed in PLC Which Lawyer?
 Yearbook (2008 to 2012).

 - Advises employers in a variety of industries in all facets of employment law, including compliance with EEO laws and other statutes governing the workplace

 - Counsels employers on the prevention of personnel disputes, employee discharge and discipline and the development and implementation of personnel policies and procedures